Fhulufhelo09/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-A Rock-Paper-Scissors Game is a simple, fun game where two players choose between rock, paper, or scissors.
-The rules are:  Rock beats scissors.
-Scissors beats paper.
-Paper beats rock.
+I built a Rock-Paper-Scissors game using Python.
+In the game, the player chooses rock, paper, or scissors, and the computer randomly picks an option.
+The game then compares both choices and declares the winner based on the rules: rock beats scissors, scissors beats paper, and paper beats rock.